 We’ve eaten a concerning number of slices and pies to bring you our guide to the very best pizza Miami has to offer.
 And there is a lot to offer, despite what the annoying New Yorker or Chicagoan in your life has to say about us and our pizza.
 This guide includes neighborhood favorites, excellent slices in the back of a bar, and some flavor combinations you’ll only find in Miami.

-You should know that these rankings only apply to the pizzas - it’s not a ranking of the restaurants on the whole (look at the ratings for a better idea of that).
+You should know that these rankings only apply to the pizzas - it’s not a ranking of the restaurants on the whole.
 Now that we’ve provided this disclaimer, go read about (and eat) some incredible pizza.

 Inside an office building just off Lincoln Road is Mister 01, a tiny spot serving pizzas that sound (and sometimes look) a bit strange.
 But these pies are the best in Miami.
 The crust is thin - but not too thin - and is foldable yet crispy enough to hear an audible crunch when you take a bite.
 It’s the odd yet delicious toppings, though, that earn Mister 01 its number one spot.
 The coffee paolo has mozzarella, gorgonzola, honey, coffee, and spicy salami - and it sent us into a temporary state of confusion before winning us over.
 The star luca pie has perfectly contained little pockets of hot ricotta cheese in its folded crust.
 And the rest of the pizzas under the “extraordinary pizza” chunk of the menu are what you should stick to, even if they sound a little out there.